-Retriever uses TransitDepthCalculator as a forward model, and can retrieve atmospheric properties using either MCMC or nested sampling.
-Typically, nestled sampling finishes in < 10 min.
+The retrievers use TransitDepthCalculator/EclipseDepthCalculator as a forward model, and can retrieve atmospheric properties using either MCMC or nested sampling.
+Typically, nestled sampling with only transit depths finishes in < 10 min.
 MCMC relies on the user to specify the number of iterations, but typically reaches convergence in less than an hour.
+Eclipse depths typically take longer to calculate by a factor of a few, resulting in longer retrievals.